 Making a connection at a networking event is just the beginning of the process.
-When you get back to your office it is time to put the other foot down.
+Once you have divided the contacts into groups, it is time to put the other foot down.
 Drop a quick email note, or reach out on social media, particularly Linkedin or Twitter.
 Personally, I don’t send or accept friend invitations on Facebook from business connections.
-I like to keep this community limited to my friends.
+I like to keep that community limited to my friends.

 However you connect, remind people how they met you.
 Don’t send them a lengthy promotional email or add them to your newsletter list.
 You are still in the get to know you phase.
 Keep the note short, informal and plan on following up from time to time.
 It takes time to move from a random conversation to a viable business relationship.

-Want to know more about how to use networking to grow your business?
-Download our FREE networking guide.
+want to know more about how to use networking to grow your business?